What is a Mandala? In short, it is a spiritual or ritual geometric configuration of symbols or a map.

 The design is drawn from the centre outward.

-The two primary types of Mandalas are called Garbha-dhatu and Vajra-dhatu.
+The two primary types are called Garbha-dhatu and Vajra-dhatu.
 These translate to “womb world” and “diamond world,” respectively, in Sandskrit.
 The majority of Mandalas are simply variations of these two main types.

 The mandala’s purpose is to help transform ordinary minds into enlightened ones and to assist with healing.